 By the time we got to Faro it was light.
 The return of the rental car was very easy and we managed to get checked in really quickly, however “Oh oh!” the plane’s going to be late.

 So we went into terminal and had some breakfast at a coffee place.
 We then sat around for a couple of hours doing sudoku and getting bored.
 And then we went into Costa Coffee for another drink.
 The service was really slow but it’s not like we were in any kind of hurry.
 I got bored enough to try to photograph a few planes coming and going.

-We rushed in through the passport control and got inside to start loking for our gate.
-It changed while we were waiting in the departure lounge and we actually saw our plane coming in to land.
+We meandered in through the passport control and got inside to start looking for our gate.
+It changed while we were waiting in the departure lounge and we actually saw our plane coming into land.
 It’s not going to leave for at least another hour then…..